Paghman: 20th century

 The gardens eventually became a popular place for local and foreign tourists.
 Wealthy Kabulites owned summer homes there who employed servants and maids.

-During the Soviet–Afghan War in the 1980s, Paghman was a major battleground and it suffered from bombardment from both the Soviet-backed government and the mujahideen rebels.
+During the Soviet–Afghan War in the 1980s, Paghman was a major battleground and suffered from bombardment from both the Soviet-backed government and the mujahideen rebels.
 Most buildings were destroyed and residents had fled.
 Little remained of the prosperous Gardens, save for the remains of the Arc de Triomphe style arch, which has had its top blown off.

 21st century

 Following the formation of the Karzai administration, the Arch was reconstructed and was completed by May 2005.
 Other damaged parts of the former Gardens were also rebuilt.
 It once again became a popular touristic site, and is popular with residents of Kabul.
 There was further development in the 2010s.

 In 2012, 1,000 families in the Paghman district received electricity.
 The power was distributed to families in the Pracha village of Pashaee valley after the installation of three 1,000 kilovolt transformers.
 The electricity was supplied to people from the Mahipar Dam in the Surobi district at the cost of 35 million AFN (US$622,443).

 In 2014, a newly built palace, the Paghman Hill Castle, was opened to the public.
 The palace's surroundings also consists of thousands of newly planted trees as well as a Buzkashi field, a waterfall and other attractions.
 The palace's interior is decorated with traditional handmade Afghan carpets and other traditional material.
 It was planned to be used for major festivals.